 The Trust is keeping a close eye on guidance about Covid-19 and taking necessary steps to protect the health and safety of our supporters, volunteers, staff and the public.
 We will continue to update this page as the situation develops to keep you informed about the measures we are taking and how this affects you.

 Updated 14 May 2020

-As long as we're safely able to do so, we will continue to work for wildlife in Hertfordshire and Middlesex.
-We are still working for wildlife, but over the coming weeks that work will look a little different.
-Our office staff are working remotely until further notice and our office is closed.
+Where we are safely able to do so, we continue to work for wildlife in Hertfordshire and Middlesex.
+The majority of our staff are working remotely until further notice and our office is closed.
 If you need to get in touch with us, the best way is via email.
 Find the right person to contact here.

 When you can't come to wildlife, wildlife needs to come to you.
 We've launched #WildAtHome to help you discover and enjoy wildlife in your garden and on your doorstep.
 Sign up to our e-news for weekly inspiration and activities straight to your inbox and find more information and all resources here.